An Overview of Cubist

 Weighting individual cases

 By default, all training cases are treated equally when a model is constructed.
 In some applications, however, it may be desirable to assign different importance to the cases.
 Cubist achieves this by recognizing an optional attribute that gives the weight of each case.
-The attribute name must be case weight and it must be of type continuous.
+The attribute name must be case weight and it must have numeric values.
 The relative weight assigned to each case is its value of this attribute divided by the average value; if the value is undefined ("?"), not applicable ("N/A"), or is less than or equal to zero, the case's relative weight is set to 1.

 The case weight attribute itself is not used in the model!